 This is the Disk Management console showing the extended drive C with more space.
 There is also the unallocated volume.

-Note: Before you begin the process of making a new volume or extending an existing volume, make sure that your laptop is plugged into power so it is kept on.
+Note: Before you begin the process of creating a new volume or extending an existing one, ensure that your laptop is plugged into a power source to keep it on.
 Also. if the electricity goes, the battery will keep the computer on until the process is completed.
 On a desktop computer, only some form of Uninterruptable power supply can be used to keep the power on if the electricity goes.
 When the disk is being worked on, it can be damaged if the electricity goes before it is completed.

 Read: What are System Error Memory Dump Files in Windows?